MichaelJamesParsons/FairShareSchedulerExercise/readme.md

 This source code is a part of a university assignment and is to be used for academic purposes only.
 Students who have been assigned a similar task should not review this source code as it may be considered cheating at some institutions.
 The files `Sim.java`,  `Asm.java`, and all assets in the `/data` directory were provided as part of the assignment.
 I do not claim ownership of those files nor do they reflect the quality of my work.

+> The `Sim.java` file has been edited to implement my scheduler.
+All of my edits are marked with a `@todo`.

 ## Basic Usage

 ### Learn the API